-Cold calling is one of the hardest marketing activities but if you know how to do it well, the closing percentage might end up being pretty good.
-Based on different sources the closing percentage is 1-3% on average.
-The success is very often dependent on the price and qualities of the product or service.
-Obviously it is nearly impossible to sell an expensive product/service right away.
-But at the same time, the contact with the client has been made and closing the sales will come in a later stage of the sales.
+Cold calling is one of the hardest marketing activities.
+If you know how to do it well, however, the closing percentage can end up being pretty sweet.
+On average, the closing percentage is 1-3% and the success is often dependent on the price and quality of the product or service.

-- Focus on the client, not yourself.
-Meaning, you should listen to the client and what they have to say, identify their needs and focus on those needs.
-Don’t talk extensively about yourself or your company, but instead, focus on the client.
+#1 Focus on the client, not yourself.
+Listen to the client and to what they have to say, identify their needs and focus on those needs.
+Don’t talk extensively about yourself or your company, but instead, focus on them.

-- Don’t build your sales calls on a set scenario and don’t follow a script.
-Premade scenarios and scripts will immediately turn you into a robot, who is clearly reading something from a paper.
-Not you nor your client is interested in hearing that.
-The dialogue will be automatically lost.
+#2 Don’t build your sales calls on a set scenario.
+Do not build a script.
+Premade scenarios and scripts will turn you into a robot who is clearly reading pre-written words.
+No one is interested in hearing that, so a real dialogue never gets born.
 Every sales call is different and making a call without listening to the client is a waste of time.
-Build your call on an interactive conversation with your client, not a script.
+Build your call on an interactive conversation.

-- Questions lead to answers.
-Strategic questions help to create a dialogue, based on the answers of the client you can build your sales pitch and answer their questions.
-Without the important questions your call can turn into a small-talk and that makes it more difficult to get to the point.
-This is why you should come up with some important questions you would like to know and try to ask those in compliance with the dialogue.
+#3 Ask strategic questions.
+Questions lead to answers.
+Questions help to create a dialogue which helps you build your sales pitch and answer questions.
+Without strategic questions your call can turn into small-talk from where it is difficult to get to the point.
+Come up with some important questions first and ask them in the right place as part of the dialogue.

-- Don’t try to close the sales with the first call.
-Statistics show that during the first call, salespeople sell the least and the success factor grows with time.
-This of course depends on the price of the product/service, but it can be said that 80% of the sales is closed during the 5th call.
+#4 Don’t try to close the sales with the first call.
+Statistics show that salespeople sell the least during their first call and that success factor grows with time.
+Naturally, this depends on the price of the product/service but it can be said that 80% of the sales are closed during the 5th call.

-- The key is in simplicity.
-The easiest you can define your product/service in a call, te easier it is for the client to buy it.
+#5 The key is in simplicity.
+The easiest you can define your product/service in a call, the easier it is for the client to buy it.
 Complicated description of a complex product – FAIL.
-Simplified description of a complex product – SUCCESS.
+Clear and simple description of a complex product – SUCCESS.